-Individuals who file an application with the school district will be given consideration for employment if they meet or exceed the qualifications set by the board, administration, and Iowa Department of Education for the position for which they apply.
+Individuals who file an application with the school district will be given consideration for employment if they meet or exceed the qualifications set by the board, administration, and lowa Department of Education for the position for which they apply.
 In employing individuals, the board will consider the qualifications, credentials, and records of the applicants without regard to race, color, creed, sex, national origin, religion, age, sexual orientation, gender identity or disability.
 In keeping with the law, the board will consider the veteran status of applicants.

-Prior to a final offer of employment for any teaching position the school district will perform the background checks required by law.
-The district may determine on a case-by-case basis that, based on the duties, other positions within the district will also require background checks.
+Prior to a final offer of employment the school district will perform the background checks required by law.
 Based upon the results of the background checks, the school district will determine whether an offer will be extended.
 If the candidate is a teacher who has an initial license from the BOEE, then the requirement for a background check is waived.
+The district will perform repeat background checks on applicable employees as required by law.

-Advertisements and notices for vacancies within the district will contain the following statement: "The Villisca Community School District is an EEO/AA employer."
+Advertisements and notices for vacancies within the district will contain the following statement: "The Corning Community School District is an EEO/AA employer."
 The statement will also appear on application forms.